muneer78/muneer78.github.io/_posts/2022-08-15-great-lines-the-hire-a-dog-edition.md

 ---
-tags: great-lines
+date: 2022-08-15
-title: "Great Lines: The Hire A Dog Edition"
+title: The Hire A Dog Edition
+tags: newsletter
 ---
 I've become more and more radicalized against the current capitalist system.
 Here are some memes that say what I feel much better than I could.
 ___